Current Archaeology Live! 2024

 UCL Institute of Education, London

 Current Archaeology Live!
-2024 will be taking place on 24 February at University College London’s Institute of Education, where we’d love for you to join us to hear the latest news on important discoveries and leading research projects from these shores as well as further afield.
+2024 took place on 24 February at University College London’s Institute of Education, where 500 people joined us to hear the latest news on important discoveries and leading research projects from these shores as well as further afield.

-The conference will be held in partnership with the UCL Institute of Archaeology.
+The conference was held in partnership with the UCL Institute of Archaeology.

-As ever, we have an exciting line-up of expert speakers covering the archaeological spectrum from prehistory to the present day.
-Scroll down to see the provisional timetable.
+As ever, we had an exciting line-up of expert speakers covering the archaeological spectrum from prehistory to the present day.
+Scroll down to see the timetable.

 Saturday 24 February